Travancore–Dutch War: Attempts at peace

 Meanwhile, because van Imhoff's forces did not arrive, the Dutch were unable to provide Kollam with reinforcements.
 Therefore, the ruler of Kollam and Kayamkulam agreed to become a tributary of Marthanda Varma, and signed a treaty to this effect in September 1742, at Mannar.
 The ruler ceded much of his territory to Marthanda Varma, and agreed to pay him an annual tribute of an elephant and 1,000 rupees.

-The negotiations at Mavelikkara progressed well, and on 6 January 1743, the English factors at Anchuthengu expressed hope that peace would be established between the Dutch and Travancore.
+The negotiations at Mavelikkara progressed well, and on 6 January 1743, the EIC factor at Anchuthengu expressed hope that peace would be established between the Dutch and Travancore.
 However, by this time, Marthanda Varma learned that van Imhoff had not yet departed from Europe.
 He dragged on negotiations until he became certain that van Imhoff's arrival in Kerala had been postponed.
 He then assumed a tough bargaining position, and refused to approve that his representatives had agreed to at Mavelikkara.
-When the Dutch protested, he expressed regret, and requested renewal of negotiations at Paravur, Kollam.At Paravur, both the parties assumed tough barganing positions, and on 18 February 1743, Silvester Mendes informed van Gollenesse that Marthanda Varma's representatives kept backing away from terms previously agreed to.
+When the Dutch protested, he expressed regret, and requested renewal of negotiations at Paravur, Kollam.At Paravur, both the parties assumed tough bargaining positions, and on 18 February 1743, Silvester Mendes informed van Gollenesse that Marthanda Varma's representatives kept backing away from terms previously agreed to.

 On 27 February 1743, the ruler of Kollam and Kayamkulam, who was unhappy with the terms of his treaty with Travancore, met van Gollenesse on board the ship Popkensburg, seeking Dutch support against Travancore.
 However, van Gollenesse wanted to continue the negotiations with Travancore, and refused to provide such support, advising the ruler against going to war with Travancore.

 On 3 March 1743, Mendes informed van Gollenesse that Marthanda Varma had presented the following terms for a peace treaty: